 If you get the jab within the first 5 days of your period, you are protected straight away.

 If you get the jab at any other time during your cycle, you are not protected for the first 7 days.
-Use another form of contraception for the first week will help prevent pregnancy.
+Using another form of contraception for the first week will help prevent pregnancy.

 The jab is an amazing form of contraception, but it doesn’t protect you from STIs.
 Condoms are the only way to protect yourself from STIs.